Former GM Mike Tannenbaum lays out NFL blueprints for Carson Beck, Cade Klubnik

 Coming out of the 2026 NFL Draft, a pair of ACC quarterbacks were taken in the middle rounds.
 Former Miami gunslinger Carson Beck went to the Arizona Cardinals in the third round, while former Clemson signal caller Cade Klubnik went to the New York Jets in the fourth.

-Both could have a chance to make a roster.
+Both could have a chance to make the roster.
 But nothing is guaranteed.

 Former NFL general manager Mike Tannenbaum weighed in on the chances for both, given their journey into the NFL.
 He checked in with Andrea Adelson and David Hale on Inside ACCess to give the latest scoop.